Lembata

-To the west lie the other islands in the archipelago, most notably Solor and Adonara, and then the larger island of Flores.
+To the west lie the other islands in the archipelago, most notably Solor and Adonara in the East Flores Regency, and then the larger island of Flores.
 To the east is the Alor Strait, which separates this archipelago from the Alor Archipelago.
 To the south across the Savu Sea lies the island of Timor, while to the north the western branch of the Banda Sea separates it from Buton and the other islands of Southeast Sulawesi.

 Administration

 The Lembata Regency includes the island of Lembata and three small offshore islands.
-It is sub-divided into nine districts.
+It is sub-divided into nine districts (kecamatan).

 Geography

-The capital city Lewoleba (also known as Labala) is found on the western part of the island next to a bay, across which lies Lewotolo volcano to the north.
-Ships frequently connect the coastal towns and surrounding islands, but the only bigger harbour exists at Lewoleba in the north of the island.
-From Lewoleba there are daily connections to Larantuka, Flores, and Waiwerang on the neighbouring island of Adonara.
+The capital city Lewoleba (also known as Labala) is found on the western part of the island next to a bay, across which lies Ile Lewotolok volcano to the north.
+Ships frequently connect the coastal towns and surrounding islands, but the only large harbour exists at Lewoleba on the north coast of the island.
+From Lewoleba there are daily connections to Larantuka (on Flores), and Waiwerang (on the neighbouring island of Adonara).

 Like the other Lesser Sunda Islands, and indeed much of Indonesia, Lembata is volcanically active.
-It has three volcanoes, Ililabalekan, Iliwerung, and Lewotolo.
+It has three major volcanoes, Ililabalekan, Iliwerung, and Lewotolo.